bb-qq/r8152/readme.md

    * You don't need the above DSM7-specific steps at the next time.
 6. Reboot your NAS.
    * This procedure is not usually necessary, but many have reported that a reboot was necessary, so please reboot just in case.
+7. Open the driver package from the Package Center and start the driver manually.

 https://www.synology.com/en-us/knowledgebase/SRM/help/SRM/PkgManApp/install_buy